Jangles16/ECE473-Final-Project/README.md

 - Two successful test cases in Milestone 4 required (single person):
 	- Required(2) = 1,2 both work correctly
-	- Bonus Tests = 7
+	- Bonus Tests = 7,6
 	- I get full credit and extra points!
 - I seem to be having a problem with jr, possibly jump too.
+	- I seem to have jr fixed (for the most part) right now.
+	- Will need to confirm with other test cases.
 - Also having issues with writing to datamemory when not supposed to.